The simulation scalability problem: why behavioral verification falls short

 A simulation that produces results, even incorrect ones, generates confidence.
 The engineer sees numbers, compares them against expected values, and concludes the circuit is validated.
 But if the component models do not accurately represent the devices being used, or if the boundary conditions do not reflect the actual operating environment, or if the analysis type does not capture the failure mode that will manifest on the bench, the simulation provides false assurance rather than genuine validation.

 SPICE model quality is a well-known challenge in the simulation community.
-Component manufacturers provide models of varying fidelity, and not all components have manufacturer-provided models at all [11].
+Component manufacturers provide models of varying fidelity, and not all components have manufacturer-provided models at all [12].
 For components that do have models, the model may have been developed for a different operating regime, may use simplifications that are inappropriate for the current application, or may simply be outdated relative to the current production silicon.
-One analysis of the MOSFET modeling landscape found that some manufacturer-supplied models still use outdated Level 1 through Level 3 formulations that can exhibit non-physical behavior and convergence problems, despite decades of improvements in modeling methodology [12].
-The engineer who runs a simulation with a mismatched model may receive results that confirm their expectations while failing to reveal the actual behavior of the circuit.
+One analysis of the MOSFET modeling landscape found that some manufacturer-supplied models still use outdated Level 1 through Level 3 formulations that can exhibit non-physical behavior and convergence problems, despite decades of improvements in modeling methodology [13].

 What closing this gap would require

-The essential insight is that the barriers are interconnected.
+The essential insight is that the five barriers are interconnected.
 A partial solution that addresses one or two while leaving the others intact will produce only marginal improvement.
 Automating simulation setup does not help if the engineer still has to identify which circuits need analysis.
 Providing better models does not help if project timelines still prevent comprehensive coverage.
 Each barrier reinforces the others.

 What the industry needs is a fundamental shift in how behavioral verification is conceived: from a specialized activity performed by an expert on selected circuits, to a systematic process applied to the design as a whole.
 The intelligence required is not primarily computational.
 It is the ability to examine a circuit, understand what it is supposed to do, determine what questions need to be answered, and evaluate the results against the design's actual requirements.
 This is, in essence, what an experienced senior engineer does when reviewing a colleague's work.
 The challenge is that this process does not scale when it depends entirely on the time and attention of human experts.